 In Conversation Mode, Alexa detects device-directed speech without the need for the wake word.

 Alexa’s Conversation Mode — which we announced last year and are launching today — represents a major milestone in voice AI.
-Conversation Mode will let customers with the Echo Show 10 interact with Alexa more naturally, without the need to repeat the wake word.
+Conversation Mode will let Echo Show 8 and Echo Show 10 customers interact with Alexa more naturally, without the need to repeat the wake word.

 Using a combination of visual and acoustic cues, the feature’s AI will recognize when customer speech is directed at the device and whether a reply is expected.
-A customer can invoke Conversation Mode by saying, “Alexa, join the conversation” and exit by saying, “Leave the conversation”.
+A customer can invoke Conversation Mode by saying, “Alexa, turn on Conversation Mode” and exit by saying, “Turn off Conversation Mode”.
 Alternatively, Alexa will exit the mode if there is no interaction for a short period of time.

 Conversation Mode enables one or more customers to engage with Alexa simultaneously.
 This makes detecting device directedness even harder, since a question like ‘How about a comedy?’ could be directed at Alexa or at another customer.

 The feature also needs to have a low latency, to accurately detect the start of a device-directed utterance; otherwise, Alexa might not capture the full utterance.
 This is easier in wake-word-based interactions, as the detection of the wake word provides a defined starting point for processing an utterance.